Jesus sends out the twelve. 6:7-13

 v7.
 In calling and training his disciples, Jesus has prepared for the day when he will commission them as his representatives ("the sent one is as the man who commissions him", Jewish law).
 Jesus sent the disciples to proclaim the coming kingdom, both in word and sign.
 The authority to expel demons is a sign of the greatest significance.

 v8-9.
 Jesus' instructions for the mission are interpreted in various ways.
 It is often suggested that the requirements were designed to teach the disciples about dependence on God.
-Yet, it is more likely that they were cultural behaviour-codes for wondering teachers/prophets.
+Yet, it is more likely that they were cultural behavior-codes for wondering teachers / prophets.
 The disciples went "two by two" (v7) because truth is established "by the mouth of two witnesses", Deut.17:6, while their dress defined their business - they were messengers from God.

 v10-11.
 A village may either accept or reject the prophet and his message.
 Those who accept, following custom, offer hospitality, while those who reject face the sign of judgement.
 A Jew leaving Gentile territory would normally dust themselves off, dissociating themselves from the judgement hanging over that land.
 What we have here is a piece of pointed street-theatre.